u360/PHTML/README.md

 phtml
 =====

-Simple PHP/HTML templating system which allows you to mix PHP and HTML seamlessly
+Extremely simple PHP HTML template system which allows you to mix PHP and HTML seamlessly using only standard PHP language.